 Infigo Project pattern is a theme-specific pattern.
 It’s an outstanding block text, which you can use to present a project or some process.
 There are four variations of this pattern.

 Infigo Gallery is a pattern that is used to display image galleries in various layouts.
 Four styles cover mosaic, grid, shuffle, and linear gallery.
 Images can be added as in the classic WordPress gallery.

 The Contact pattern is a simple block used to display contact information – email, social links, and such.
 Three different styles of a Contact pattern are available.

 The About pattern in the Infigo WordPress theme documentation can be used to present single person information or information about your team members.
 It can also be used to display any information that requires adding large images.

 Infigo Call to Action

 This block is useful when you wish to create an outstanding section, which needs to catch the site visitors’ attention.
 Both text color and text background color can be customized.
 Three variations of the call to action pattern are available.

-The Customizer is a great WordPress feature that allows you to customize the theme and set theme options.
+The Customizer in the Infigo WordPress theme documentation is a great WordPress feature that allows you to customize the theme and set theme options.
 Theme specific settings: